bora399/vex-basics/README.md

 # vex-basics
-all about vex robotics v5 text coding basics
+all about vex v5 text coding basics